 The organization conducts ongoing community outreach and education to:

-communicate its mission, role, functions, capacities, and scope of services;

 provide information about the strengths, needs, and challenges of the individuals, families, and groups it serves;

 build community support and presence and maintain effective partnerships; and

-elicit feedback as to unmet needs in the community.
+elicit feedback about unmet needs in the community.

-Examples: Examples of public outreach and education activities may include: (a) regular communication with the media and the general public, (b) informing the public of the positive impact the organization’s programs are having on the community and its residents, (c) fostering positive relationships with the local media, and (d) maintaining an accurate and well-organized public website.
+Examples: Public outreach and education activities may include: (a) regular communication with the media and the general public, (b) informing the public of the positive impact the organization’s programs are having on the community and its residents, (c) fostering positive relationships with the local media, and (d) maintaining an accurate and well-organized public website.